stackbit-projects/lakecitydigital-7cb08/content/pages/index.md

     title: 'From big cities, to small towns, we sell YOU.'
     text: >
-      Lake City Digital is a branding, advertising, marketing, development agency with offices in both Los Angeles, California and \</p>
+      Lake City Digital is a branding, advertising, marketing, development agency with offices in both Los Angeles, California and \<br />

       Coeur d'Alene, Idaho.